Baroque Architects

 Introduction

 Baroque art emerged during the second half of the 16th century, partly because of the prevailing political and religious uncertainty.
 The Protestant Reformation which began in 1517, cast doubt on the integrity and theology of the Roman Church across Europe.
-In due course, this led to the Catholic Counter-Reformation movement, launched by Rome, to reinspire the masses and woo them away from Protestantism.
+In due course, this led to a campaign of Catholic Counter-Reformation art, launched by Rome, to reinspire the masses and woo them away from Protestantism.
 By the start of the 17th century, religious art in general, and Baroque architecture in particular, had become a significant element in this propaganda campaign, and was also exploited by absolutist Catholic monarchs to buttress their rule.
 Baroque sculpture was also harnessed to the cause, as was Baroque painting.
 Frequently, all these art forms were combined in churches, and some of the best Baroque paintings were integral elements of the architectural setting.
 See, for instance, the glorious ceiling murals of Pietro da Cortona and Andrea Pozzo.

 ARCHITECTURAL DESIGN